Amazon's Jeff Bezos passes CEO role to AWS head Andy Jassy

 Amazon's power was on ample display in the fourth quarter.
 Net income rose to $7.2 billion, or $14.38 a share, from $3.3 billion a year ago.
 Net sales jumped 44%, to $125.6 billion.
 Both figures handily beat Wall Street estimates of $7.23 per share in earnings and $119.7 billion in net sales, according to Yahoo Finance.
 (Amazon had previously forecast sales of between $112 billion and $121 billion.)

+Bezos will leave his role after having built a juggernaut that reshaped online retail and that gained cloud computing market share by building on the infrastructure Amazon needed to run its own giant sales platforms.
+He also oversaw efforts that created devices from the Kindle e-reader to the Echo smart home system, forays into television and movies with Prime Video, and ventures into the world of groceries, including the purchase of Whole Foods Markets.
+He even got into podcasts, with a subscription service and the purchase of podcast publisher Wondery.

 Jassy is an experienced Amazon hand, who started with the company in 1997.
-He shaped AWS from inception and was made head of the division in 2016.
+He shaped AWS from inception and became head of the division in 2016.

 While most people know Amazon for its e-commerce operations, AWS typically accounts for the largest chunk of Amazon's revenue.
 It brought in $12.7 billion in net sales in the fourth quarter.
 AWS dominates the market for cloud services, accounting for around a third of the market share.
 The division provides businesses with database storage and cloud computing services, including support for machine learning and artificial intelligence endeavors.